Chinese siege weapons: Gunpowder

-When gunpowder arrived in the 10th century, fire arrows switched to gunpowder incendiaries.
-Production of gunpowder and fire arrows heavily increased in the 11th century as the court centralized the production process, constructing large gunpowder production facilities, hiring artisans, carpenters, and tanners for the military production complex in the capital of Kaifeng.
-One surviving source circa 1023 lists all the artisans working in Kaifeng while another notes that in 1083 the imperial court sent 100,000 gunpowder arrows to one garrison and 250,000 to another.
+Fire arrows switched to gunpowder incendiaries during the 10th century when gunpowder was weaponized.
+Production of gunpowder and fire arrows increased significantly in the 11th century as the court centralized the production process, constructing large gunpowder production facilities, hiring artisans, carpenters, and tanners for the military production complex in the capital of Kaifeng.
+One surviving source from c.
+1023 lists all the artisans working in Kaifeng while another notes that in 1083 the imperial court sent 100,000 gunpowder arrows to one garrison and 250,000 to another.
 When the Jin captured Kaifeng in 1126 they captured 20,000 fire arrows for their arsenal.

 Gunpowder was also used in fire balls launched by trebuchets.
 "Barbed fire balls" used a series of hooks to latch onto its target.
 A "molten metal bomb" also saw use during the Jin siege of Kaifeng in 1126.
 These were ceramic containers filled with molten metal kept in a mobile furnace.

 Fire birds were a form of live delivery system for incendiaries.
 A walnut sized piece of burning tinder was tied to the birds' neck or leg.
 The idea was that once released, they would settle on the roofs of the enemy city, setting fire to the thatch.

 The fire ox was another live delivery system.
 The ox was let loose with two spears attached to its sides and an incendiary tied to its behind.
 Later on a delayed-action bomb was also added.

-Greek fire entered the Chinese arsenal around the year 900.
+Around 900, Greek fire entered the Chinese arsenal.
 The flamethrower consisted of a brass container and a horizontal pump connected to the gunpowder ignition chamber.
 When pushed, the pump caused burning petrol to squirt out.
 It was recommended that these devices be placed on the walls so that when rolls of straw were thrown at siege engines, they would be ignited by the petrol fire.
 Flamethrowers were also used at sea, sometimes disastrously.
-In 975 the commander of Southern Tang's navy panicked when enemy ships assaulted them with a barrage of arrows.
+In 975, the commander of Southern Tang's navy panicked when enemy ships assaulted them with a barrage of arrows.
 In desperation, he projected petrol from flamethrowers at the enemy, but a sudden northern wind blew the flames in the opposite direction, setting his entire fleet ablaze.
 The commander jumped into the fire and died.